UVLabs/wcdpue-lite/wp-content/plugins/tld-wc-dl-product-update-emails/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Product Update Emails screen to configure the plugin

-**Email Bursts**

-Used for setting the amount of emails addresses to grab and send emails to every time the scheduled time hits.

 == Upgrade Notice ==